sdgilley/learn-tools/fix-the-problem.md

 ## Push back - why is the change needed?

 The first question I'd ask in a PR is why the change is necessary.
 Remember, these aren't code changes, they are deletions.
-It may be that the author didn't think the comments mattered and just deleted them.
+It may be that the author didn't think the comments or cell name mattered and just deleted them.
 If that's the case, ask them to put the comments back.

 ## No fix necessary